coecms/coecms.github.io/_posts/2018-09-03-storage-where-what-why-how.md

 tar -xvf tarfile.tar.gz
 ```

-Move data up the storage hierarchy:
+## Move data up the storage hierarchy:
 ```
 short	<	gdata 	< 	massdata
 ```
-In general the higher up the hierarchy the greater the available storage, but files should be larger as inode quota reduces for same storage.
+In general the higher up the hierarchy the greater the available storage, but files should be larger as inode quota reduces for the same storage amount.

 Have a data workflow that moves data from short to gdata to massdata in a planned manner.

 If inode quota is already tight on short, files must be aggregated when moving up the hierarchy. massdata is faster with larger file sizes due to physical limits of tape.

+### Moving data between disks
-Moving data up the storage hierarcy means copying data from one on-disk filesystem to another.
+Moving data up the storage hierarchy means copying data from one on-disk filesystem to another.
 Can use `cp`
 ```
 cp -r origin destination
 ```
-Use rsync for large operations, if it times out, can run the same command and it will resume copying only that which has not yet been duplicated
+Use rsync for large operations, if it times out, you can run the same command and it will resume copying only that which has not yet been duplicated
 ```
 rsync -va origin destination
 ```

-In some cases it is important to not enforce group ownership, say when copying files that are owned by one project into a space where the files should be owned by a different project.
+In some cases, it is important to not enforce group ownership, say when copying files that are owned by one project into a space where the files should be owned by a different project.
 In this case don't use the archive option (`-a`) but use the following option spaghetti: `-rltoD`
 ```
 rsync --ignore-existing -vrltoD --safe-links origin destination
 ```

+### Moving data between disk and tape
 The "highest" position on the storage hierarchy is the tape based mass data store.

 But but but …

     "Massdata is a big black hole where data goes to die"

-Well, sort of ... massdata is more difficul to access and more difficult to locate data that is stored there.
+Well, sort of ... massdata is more difficult to access and data that is stored there is more difficult to locate.

 NCI supported methods:
 ```